tahmin99/tahmin99.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I started my PhD @ Purdue ECE with a focus in Power Electronics. :cowboy_hat_face:
+I started my PhD @ Purdue ECE with a focus in Power Electronics.